 Your Budget for an Aquarium Heater

 I have listed a number of quality heaters in this post in all ranges of budgets.
-Once thing to note is that many aquariums will run multiple heaters and I am aware that not everyone will have the budget to deploy a multiple heater setup.
+One thing to note is that many aquariums will run multiple heaters and I am aware that not everyone will have the budget to deploy a multiple heater setup.
 The heater for bang for the buck I feel is the Eheim heater.
 Eheim offers a reliable heater with the best mix of quality and price.

 Where to Place Your Aquarium Heater

-It is best place your fish tank heater in an area that gets a good amount of flow.
+It is the best to place your fish tank heater in an area that gets a good amount of flow.
 This will normally be an area in close proximity to a power head, power filter, or air stone.
 You also want to keep aesthetics in mind so if you are placing the heater directly into your display, you will want to place the heater behind rock work or plants.

-Placement is even easier with an all in one aquarium as there are compartments available in the return section where you can place your submersible aquarium heater in.
+Placement is even easier with an all-in-one aquarium as there are compartments available in the return section where you can place your submersible aquarium heater in.
 If you have a sump, it’s even easier can you can place them in your sump after your first chamber.

 How Many Watts Does My Aquarium Heater Need to Be?

 It is actually a very simple rule of thumb that unfortunately gets confusing if you visit aquarium forums.
 The rule is 3 watts per gallon of water.
-The chart below provides a clear breakdown on the common aquarium sizes for reference
+The chart below provides a clear breakdown of the common aquarium sizes for reference

 |Fish Tank Sizes||Watts Needed|